armsp/BDPP-23-Covid-Project/work/project/readme.md

 - [x] ditch hospitalization rate: not enough countries covered (find a way to switch back and forth)
 - [x] write: documentation for each file, especially the require, nodes, etc. lot
 - [x] train on many more countries and regions
-- [ ] introduce model evaluation during training using cross validation against out-of-sample time series
+- [x] introduce model evaluation during training using cross validation against out-of-sample time series
 - [ ] write: how to use the app
 - [ ] write: why ditch hospitalization data
-- [ ] write: why linear model is not robust against low-evidence data
+- [ ] write: why linear model is not robust against low-evidence data and switch to random forest
 - [ ] find some way to add trained models to deliverable
-- [ ] demonstrate how the honest_forward model only works in WEIRD countries (some correlation plot for GDP)

-#### maybe
+#### maybe / future
 - [ ] introduce confidence
 - [x] normalize threshold for automatic prediction range
+- [ ] evaluation with balanced train/test split (estimate varies strongly with the number of WEIRD countries in test set)
+- [ ] demonstrate how the honest_forward model only works in WEIRD countries (some correlation plot for GDP)

 #### unrelated IP todo